 Jill Pillsworth, a native of Port Hope, Ontario,is a horticulturalist, gardener and lover of all sticks and twigs .
 She began her career working with one of Canada's largest wholesale/retail nurseries in the growing divisions of the company, later forming her own nursery and a landscaping business for commercial and residential clients.
 In 2002 The Branch Ranch began growing ornamental willow and dogwoods on 20 acres near Warkworth, Ontario.

 Jackie Stafford was born in Ireland and immigrated to Canada as a child.
 She studied art at OCAD and has been a successful freelance illustrator for 30 years.
-Her illustration can be found on publishing, advertising and editorial projects for companies in Canada, the US and UK.
+In 2006 Jackie began working with The Branch Ranch in the fields, behind the camera and at the computer.

-Their basketry pieces are created as a way to explore, experiment and acknowledge the beauty of the plants and materials they grow and gather.
-Inspired by nature and the breathtaking views of the hills of Northumberland where they live, these two women have embraced this craft and are both excited to share their passion for willow with others.
+Their basketry pieces and living willow structures are created as a way to explore, experiment and acknowledge the beauty of the plants and materials they grow and gather.
+Inspired by nature and the breathtaking views of the hills of Northumberland where they live, these two women have embraced this craft and are excited to share their passion for willow with others.
 Weaving has become a very important part of their lives.